enricmartos/SpringBootApp/README.md

 ## Description

 This application is a library management system which allows you to see, edit and delete all book entries.
 You can add new books as well.
+Besides, you will receive a Welcome Email after submiting your email on Contact section.

+## Personal goals

+- Get familiar with Spring Boot framework and learn how to perform basic CRUD operations
+- Implement a simple microservice such as a mail sender by using the Spring Boot Rest API

 ## Core technologies

 *Front-end*
 - JSP (JavaServer Pages)
 - Bootstrap

 *Back-end*
 - Spring Boot
+- Hibernate (as a JPA framework)

 *Database*
 - MySQL

 *Server*
 - Apache Tomcat (default embedded server provided by Spring Boot)

 *Dependency management tool*
 - Maven

 *IDE*
 - Spring Tool Suite

-## Personal goals

-- Get familiar with Spring Boot framework and learn how to perform basic CRUD operations
-- Implement a simple microservice such as a mail sender by using the Spring Boot Rest API

 ## Build setup